rhysd/changelog-from-release/README.md

 Note that `@latest` version specifier does not work at this moment.

 ## Usage

-Running `changelog-from-release` with no argument generates changelog in Markdown format and outputs it to stdout.
-Please redirect the output to your changelog file for updating.
+Running `changelog-from-release` with no argument outputs a changelog text in Markdown format to stdout.
+Please redirect the output to your changelog file.

 ```
 $ cd /path/to/repo